-Comey deviated from FBI norms in Clinton email probe: news report
+Report raps Comey, but says no bias in Clinton email case

-WASHINGTON (Reuters) - Former FBI Director James Comey deviated from the bureau’s norms in handling a probe into former presidential candidate Hillary Clinton, but there is no evidence his actions before the 2016 election were motivated by political bias, a Justice Department watchdog report concludes, Bloomberg News reported on Thursday.
+WASHINGTON (Reuters) - Former FBI Director James Comey deviated from the bureau’s norms in a probe into former presidential candidate Hillary Clinton, but there is no evidence his actions before the 2016 election were motivated by political bias, a Justice Department watchdog report concludes, a source familiar with the report said on Thursday.

-“While we did not find that these decisions were the result of political bias on Comey’s part, we nevertheless concluded that by departing so clearly and dramatically from FBI and department norms, the decisions negatively impacted the perception of the FBI and the department as fair administrators of justice,” Inspector General Michael Horowitz said in the report’s conclusions, which were obtained by Bloomberg.

-The report by Horowitz on the FBI’s handling of a probe into Clinton’s emails is due to be released publicly at 2 p.m.
-(1800 GMT).
-It arose from a review he launched about a week before President Donald Trump took office in January 2017.

-The inquiry has focused on whether public statements made by Comey about Democrat Clinton’s use of a private email server while she was secretary of state were based on “improper considerations.”
+The report by Inspector General Michael Horowitz says that the FBI’s decision not to prosecute Clinton in the case was “consistent with the department’s historical approach in prior cases under different leadership,” the source said.

+“We found no evidence that the conclusions by the prosecutors were affected by bias, or other improper considerations,” the report says, according to the source.

-A long-serving law enforcement official, Comey became a controversial figure in the 2016 election, drawing accusations from both Republicans and Democrats that his handling of the Clinton investigation influenced the campaign.
+A long-serving law enforcement official, Comey became a controversial figure in the 2016 election, drawing accusations from both Republicans and Democrats that his handling of an investigation into Clinton’s emails influenced the campaign.

-He later headed a separate probe into the Trump campaign’s alleged ties to Russia.
+Comey later headed a separate probe into the Trump campaign’s alleged ties to Russia.
 Trump fired him as head of the FBI in 2017.

+The inquiry has focused on whether public statements made by Comey about Democrat Clinton’s use of a private email server while she was secretary of state were based on “improper

 In July 2016, Comey held an unusual news conference to explain why the FBI would not be recommending criminal charges against Clinton over her use of the private server, instead of a State Department server, for some official business.